 Roles and Responsibilities

 - The Administrative Fellow is responsible for the completion of projects assigned by UT Southwestern and the administrative leadership team.
 Project involvement will require collaborative participation within a multidisciplinary setting.
-Additional projects will be assigned on an individual basis that reflects the needs of the assigned departmental rotation.
+Additional projects will be assigned on an individual basis that reflect the needs of the assigned departmental rotation.